 For more information on suicide register data custodians, visit Data sources.

-To facilitate comprehensive suicide surveillance across Australia, AIHW is working with other state and territory governments to establish a suicide register in their respective jurisdiction.
+To facilitate comprehensive suicide surveillance across Australia, the AIHW is working with other state and territory governments to establish a suicide register in their respective jurisdiction.
 Visit Data development activities to read more.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.

 The browser you are using to browse this website is outdated and some features may not display properly or be accessible to you.
 Please use a more recent browser for the best user experience.